h8d13/Mac-G5-2005-Restore/ARCHPOWER.md

 `echo "- - -" > /sys/class/scsi_host/host0/scan` Idk, you tell me.

 ![image](https://github.com/user-attachments/assets/9fcda476-fb02-4d12-a44f-d85f02054a2b)

-YOu can see here, the usb, the target.
-And my first partition I made 12MB instead of 32 because I'm an idiot.
+Yuu can see here, the usb, the target.
+And my first partition ^^ I made 12MB instead of 32mb because I'm an idiot.
 Don't be an idiot.

 [ArchPowerGuide](https://github.com/kth5/archpower/wiki/Installation-%7C--NewWorld-PowerMac-with-Grub)